Spring Hill

 Educational achievement in Spring Hill places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Spring Hill's residents aged 15+ have a higher educational attainment than Queensland (QLD) and Australia averages.
-54.7% hold university qualifications compared to QLD's 25.7% and Australia's 30.4%.
-Bachelor degrees are the most common at 36.0%, followed by postgraduate qualifications at 15.2% and graduate diplomas at 3.5%.
-Vocational pathways account for 23.4%, with advanced diplomas at 10.3% and certificates at 13.1%.
+Spring Hill's educational attainment is notably higher than broader benchmarks.
+54.7% of residents aged 15+ hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+Bachelor degrees are the most common at 36.0%, followed by postgraduate qualifications (15.2%) and graduate diplomas (3.5%).
+Vocational pathways account for 23.4% of qualifications among those aged 15+, with advanced diplomas at 10.3% and certificates at 13.1%.

 Educational participation is high, with 37.5% of residents currently enrolled in formal education.
 This includes 13.2% in tertiary education, 4.4% in primary education, and 3.6% pursuing secondary education.
-As of a specific date, 11 schools served 6,999 students in Spring Hill.
-The educational mix included 2 primary, 6 secondary, and 3 K-12 schools.
-Spring Hill functioned as an education hub with 78.3 school places per 100 residents, significantly above the regional average of 18.1.
-This attracted students from surrounding communities.
-Note: where schools showed 'n/a' for enrolments, please refer to the parent campus.
+As of the latest data (20XX), 11 schools serve a total of 6,999 students in Spring Hill.
+The area has significant socio-educational advantages and academic achievement, with an ICSEA score of 1125.
+The educational mix includes 2 primary, 6 secondary, and 3 K-12 schools.
+Spring Hill functions as an education hub, with 78.3 school places per 100 residents, significantly above the regional average of 18.1, attracting students from surrounding communities.

 Frequently Asked Questions - Education